-If you go to Stanley Park, Vancouver’s first green space, you’ll see a lot of space and beautiful scenery.
-It’s one of the best Vancouver attractions if you want to spend some time relaxing while you’re on a city tour.
+If you go to , Vancouver’s first green space, you’ll see a lot of space and beautiful scenery.
+It’s one of the best if you want to spend some time relaxing while you’re on a city tour.
 Most of it is in water.
-The whole coast around the park, as well as the trails inside the park, are stunning.
+The whole coast placed just minutes from , as well as the trails inside the park, are stunning.
 Do you want to go with a guide?
 Or do you want to find out for yourself?
-Plan some fun things for the whole family to do at different places.
-Take someone you love out to dinner, play tennis, or golf with a friend.
+Plan some fun things for the whole family to do at different places on Vancouver’s .
+Take someone you love out to dinner, play tennis, or golf with a friend in .

 2. Vancouver Aquarium